Cambridge-ICCS/TCTrack/docs/tracking-algorithms/tempest_extremes.rst

 This provides the ``TETracker`` class that stores algorithm parameters and provides access to the methods.
-The detection and stitching algorithm can be configured through the various parameters in the
+The detection and stitching algorithm can be configured through the various parameters in the ``DetectNodesParameters`` and ``StitchNodesParameters`` dataclasses.

 In the following example we set up the DetectNodes functionality to run on a series of input files to generate output.
-We configure detection to be done based on minima in psl, with closed contours of psl and zgdiff, and merging of candidates within 6 degrees of one another:
+We configure detection to be done based on minima in psl, with closed contours of psl and zgdiff, and merging of candidates within 6 degrees of one another.
+Additional output fields are also added for psl and orog so that they may be used with StitchNodes:

 .. code-block:: python